NHL Rumors: Flames, Canadiens, Lightning, Canucks, More

 Taylor Hall to Flames or Canadiens?

-Among the few teams that will have some salary cap space and room to make a pitch to higher-end free agents is the Montreal Canadiens and the Calgary Flames.
+Among the few teams that will have some salary cap space and room to make a pitch to a higher-end free agent is the Montreal Canadiens and the Calgary Flames.
 Maybe for exclusively that reason, there are some connections being made to winger Taylor Hall.

-NHL insider John Shannon stated, “I think there will be a small market and I think the two places that are obvious for Hall to go, other than staying in Arizona, would be Montreal and Calgary.”
+“I think there will be a small market and I think the two places that are obvious for Hall to go, other than staying in Arizona, would be Montreal and Calgary.”

-Montreal could certainly use the extra scoring help and there was talk at the trade deadline the Flames would try and improve their scoring punch, with links to Tyler Toffoli.
-There’s also buzz that Calgary could be in for a shakeup if they have a poor playoff series.
-Perhaps Hall could trigger the start of that change.
+Montreal could certainly use the extra scoring help and there was talk at the deadline the Flames would try and improve their scoring punch, with links to Tyler Toffoli.
+There’s also buzz that Calgary could be in for a shakeup if they have a poor playoff.

 Related: Flames GM Brad Treliving’s Draft History